rscharfer/Ryans-Meet-Up-Planner/README.md

 Additional features the app has, but were not required:

-* events created by the user are saved to local storage and will still be there when he closes browser and opens it again
+* events created by the user are saved to local storage, which means they will still be there when he closes his browser and opens it again.